golemfactory/dapp-experiments/weather_stats/docs/response-time-measurements.md

 - First request after deply always has **~4s** of additional overhead
 - Common overhead of **~0.5s-1s** was observed
 - Used network offer stable performance when **outbound** was not used.
-- Outbound resulted in the same overhead but performance was not stable less than **~80%** of requests finished in stable time frame. (unknown reason of timeouts due to used method)
+- Outbound resulted in the same overhead but performance was not stable as requests often were finishing with a 60s timeout. (unknown reason of timeouts due to used method)